-Nimrod supports 134 different languages such as Spanish, English, Portuguese, Russian, German, French and Greek in Latin, Cyrillic, and Greek scripts.
+Nimrod® supports 94 different languages such as Spanish, English, Portuguese, Russian, German, French and Greek in Cyrillic, Latin, Other, and Greek scripts.
 (Please note that not all languages are available for all formats.)

 Nimrod was released by Monotype in 1980.
 Designed for current newspaper technology, the Nimrod font family evolved as a result of extensive examination of newspaper industry needs.
 Nimrod retains many of the features of the traditional newspaper Ionics, but some of the fussier detailing has been replaced by the more sober forms of the old styles, such as Plantin.
 A highly legible font family, especially in smaller sizes, its clear unambiguous character shapes make easily readable blocks of text.
 Nimrod also withstands the degradation encountered in newspaper production and printing.
 First used for body text in the Leicester Mercury newspaper, the Nimrod font family has subsequently become a popular choice in newspapers for text and headlines.